cathalnoonan/d365-organization-editor/readme.md

 There is a batch script included to bundle the JS and build a solution file, it is called `build.bat`

-This will call `.\build-scripts\Build.ps1`, which will
+This will call `.\scripts\Build.ps1`, which will
 - Install the node_modules
+- Build and bundle the Typescript files for the browser (to `.\temp` folder)
 - Download the SolutionPackager
-- Build an unmanaged and managed solution (to `.\build` folder)
+- Build an unmanaged and managed solution (to `.\dist` folder)

-## Building the JS code
+## Building the code
 _Building the project assumes that NODE/NPM is installed_

-### Commands required to build the JS code
+### Commands required to build the code
 Install the packages to the node_modules folder (this will only be required if a new release is made)
 > npm install

 Then build the code
 > npm run build

-After the code has been built, the JS file will be placed in the /dist folder
+After the code has been built, the JS file will be placed in the /temp folder

 These files can be copy/pasted into the WebResource using your method of choice
 - OOB WebResource editor